Maastricht Art & Icons Walk with TEFAF

 Fortress Museum Maastricht

-The Vestingmuseum Maastricht is located in the historic Helpoort, the oldest city gate in the Netherlands, built in 1229.
-This small but interesting museum tells the story of Maastricht's fortress history.
-More info on Vestingmuseum Maastricht
+In the historic Helpoort, the oldest city gate in the Netherlands.
+This small museum tells the story of Maastricht's fortress history.
+More about Vestingmuseum Maastricht

-Regional Historic Centre Limburg 'Crack in the Wall'
+Regional Historisch Centrum Limburg archives 'Crack in the Wall'

 The striking 'crack in the wall' of the Regionaal Historisch Centrum Limburg was created during a renovation in 1994.
 Originally controversial, the crack is now an iconic part of the streetscape.
 The Latin saying "NON SUM QUALIS ERAM" raises questions: is it about the building, the archives or the viewer himself?
 The crack makes us aware of the changes in time and space.